sathmijayasuriya/filament/README.md

 - ✅ **Image Upload:**
     - Integrated image upload using Firebase Storage.
 - ✅ **Database:**
-    - MySQL database with migrations (using provided table structures).
+    - MySQL database with migrations.
 - ✅ **Styling:**
-    - Styled using Tailwind CSS and shadcn/ui for a modern and responsive user interface.
+    - Styled using Tailwind CSS and shadcn/ui for a modern user interface.

 ---